Pontipek/Technical-Support-Labs/README.md

 ---
 ## 🌐 Overview
 This repository is a collection of hands-on home lab projects designed to build and demonstrate practical IT support skills.
 Each lab focuses on real-world tasks found in technical support, IT operations, and troubleshooting environments.
-These projects highlight the fundamentals of user support, system configuration, documentation, and incident handling, making this repo a strong part of an IT portfolio.
+These projects highlight the fundamentals of user support, system configuration, documentation, and incident handling.

 ## 🎯 Goals
 - Strengthen core IT troubleshooting and problem-solving skills